steven-gomez/webgl-brain-viewer/README.md

 ## Original Authors

-This project was forked from the Brain Surface and Tractography Viewer, which was developed at Children's Hospital Boston in the Fetal-Neonatal Neuroimaging and Development Science Center.
+This project was forked from the Brain Surface and Tractography Viewer ([GitHub repository](https://github.com/danginsburg/webgl-brain-viewer)), which was developed at Children's Hospital Boston in the Fetal-Neonatal Neuroimaging and Development Science Center.
 The original authors are Dan Ginsburg, Rudolph Pienaar, and Stephan Gerhard.

-The original GitHub repository is available at: https://github.com/danginsburg/webgl-brain-viewer

 A demo can be viewed at: http://www.nmr.mgh.harvard.edu/~rudolph/webgl/brain_viewer/brain_viewer.html